CS2401-Fall2021/project-lab-part-1/README.md

 * Welcome Message
 * Whether or not it contains the treasure
 * Some number of KEYS
-* If this POINT is locked or not
+* If this ROOM is locked or not
-* The ID of the key that unlocks this POINT
+* The ID of the key that unlocks this ROOM

 ### 3) Each KEY in the game has a specific integer ID